franckEinstein90/second-brain/typescript.md

 }
 ```

-Organize Your Project Structure:
-Create a directory structure for your TypeScript source files (.ts) and output JavaScript files (.js).
-For instance:

-css
-Copy code
-project-root/
-├── src/
-│   ├── main.ts
-├── dist/
 Write TypeScript Code:
 Start writing your TypeScript code in the src directory.
 Make sure your file extensions are .ts.
 TypeScript supports type annotations, interfaces, classes, and other advanced features that JavaScript lacks.